The 2014 mathematics curriculum identifies that the learning of mathematical skills is fundamental to understanding the world around us:

 - develop spatial awareness and an understanding of the properties of 2d and 3d shapes

 - develop their "Learning Powered Minds" under the four key disciplines of: resilience, resourcefulness, reflectiveness and relationships, which are firmly embedded as part of our ‘6R’s’ values at the school.

-At Lakenheath Primary School, we use the White Rose Scheme to structure and support our Mathematics teaching.
+At Lakenheath Primary School, Years 1-6 use the White Rose Scheme to structure and support our Mathematics teaching.
 It is used by many schools across the country and is a mastery approach.
 It fully complies with the 2014 National Curriculum and enables our teachers to carefully plan for progression within and between their daily lessons.
 It uses a CPA model – concrete, pictorial, abstract – to introduce children to mathematical skills and concepts using apparatus, images and models to aid and deepen their learning.
 Each strand of mathematics has stepped learning intentions designed to both support and challenge the children in their maths learning as well as elements of fluency (learning number facts) and variation (tackling problems from lots of different angles.)
 Alongside the White Rose programme, our teachers embed the use of Assessment for Learning in order to progress check and give feedback to the children about their learning.
 Each child is aware of what they are learning and how to be successful in their learning through shared learning intentions.
 We enjoy learning contextualised, real life mathematics.